MannLabs/alphaviz/README.md

 Software tools such as **MaxQuant** or **DIA-NN** identify and quantify high amounts of proteins.
 After downstream processing in **Perseus**, **MSstats** or the **Clinical Knowledge Graph**, differentially expressed proteins become possible candidates for biomarker discovery. **AlphaViz** is an automated visualization pipeline to link these identifications with the original raw data and easily assess their individual quality or the overall quality whole samples.

-Data that was processed by any of the above-mentioned software tools can be uploaded to **AlphaViz** and proteins of interests can be selected to explore all available information about the identified peptides.
-It shows the position of each peptide on the protein sequence, its extracted ion chromatogram or the spectra with the identified b- or y-ions.
-Additionally, it visualizes the position where the precursor was peaked for sequencing on MS1 and MS2/PASEF frames.

 An open-source Python package of the AlphaPept ecosystem from the [Mann Labs at the Max Planck Institute of Biochemistry](https://www.biochem.mpg.de/mann).
 This project is built purely in Python using a new cutting-edge [Holoviz ecosystem](https://holoviz.org/index.html) and Plotly library to create interactive dashboards and plots.

 ---